mtrimoska/PCS/README.md

     ./pcs_exec -f 65 -s PRTL -n 100 -l 14 \[-d 16 -t 28 -c 1\] (__DATA_SIZE_IN_BYTES__ should be set to 13)
     ./pcs_exec -f 65 -s hash_unix -n 100 \[-d 16 -t 28 -c 1\]
 * Table 6.
-  * The __DATA_SIZE_IN_BYTES__ constant should be set to 12
+  * The __DATA_SIZE_IN_BYTES__ constant should be set to 12.
   * Execution commands
     ./pcs_exec -f 60 -s PRTL -n 100 -l 12 -t 1 \[-d 15 -c 1\]
     ./pcs_exec -f 60 -s PRTL -n 100 -l 12 -t 2 \[-d 15 -c 1\]
     ./pcs_exec -f 60 -s PRTL -n 100 -l 12 -t 7 \[-d 15 -c 1\]
     ./pcs_exec -f 60 -s PRTL -n 100 -l 12 -t 14 \[-d 15 -c 1\]
     ./pcs_exec -f 60 -s PRTL -n 100 -l 12 \[-t 28 -d 15 -c 1\]
 * Table 7 shows experiments where the code was modified to restrict the available memory and to denote the different versions of the implementation in the results files.
 Results will differ when this version of code is used, as this version is not adapted to restrict the memory.
+  * The __DATA_SIZE_IN_BYTES__ constant should be set to 10.
   * Execution commands
     ./pcs_exec -f 55 -n 100 -s PRTL -l 22 -c 4000000 \[-t 28 -d 13]
     ./pcs_exec -f 55 -n 100 -s hash_unix -c 4000000 \[-t 28 -d 13]